 For a complete list of Government of Canada incentives for business, visit Support for Business.

 The pandemic has highlighted the importance of having an online presence.
-The Town of Oakville has partnered with Digital Main Street and Ritual ONE to help main street businesses grow operations online.
+The Town of Oakville has partnered with Digital Main Street to help main street businesses grow operations online.